When is the 2019 Masters?

-The Masters is played each year at Augusta National Golf Club in Augusta, Georgia.
+The Masters is played each year at Augusta National Golf Club.
 It's the only one of the four men's major championships that is played on the same course every year.

-The official purse is announced during Masters week, but the prize money was set at $11 million, with $1.9 million going to the winner on Sunday
+The official purse is announced during Masters week, but the prize money was set at $11 million in 2018, with $1.98 million going to the winner on Sunday

-The field is currently made up of 87 players, with Ian Poulter claiming the final spot with his victory at the Houston Open.
-Tiger Woods will be playing in his first Masters for three years.
+The field is currently made up of 87 players, with Justin Harding and Shane Lowry gaining the last two qualifying spots through the World's top 50.
 Find the full list of competitors here...